 9. What are some best practices to ensure deliverability?

-Suppress against hard bounces, increase engagement levels, use a preference center and track your complaint feedback loop.
+Suppress against hard bounces, increase engagement levels, use a preference centre and track your complaint feedback loop.

 Related: 7 Steps to Email Deliverability